iPad Pro 12.9in review

 The iPad Pro certainly backs up its energy-efficiency credentials in the battery-testing department.

-The screen is pleasingly responsive, too: Susie Ochs comments: "I was impressed with the responsiveness of iOS 9 on this tablet, as I easily pulled out the sidebar and entered Split Screen view."
+The screen is pleasingly responsive, too: Susie Ochs comments: "I was impressed with the responsiveness of iOS 9 (and iOS 10) on this tablet, as I easily pulled out the sidebar and entered Split Screen view."

 iPad Pro review: Speakers and audio quality